MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/array-class-stl.md

 ### <a name="remarks"></a>Açıklamalar

-Denetlenen dizi için bir sabit ters yineleyici olarak hizmet verebilen bir nesneyi tanımlayan bir tür.
+Türü, denetimli sıra için sabit bir ters Yineleyici işlevi görebilecek bir nesneyi tanımlar.

 ### <a name="example"></a>Örnek